Need a day of retail therapy? Hit the road to any of these 11 magnificent main streets for unique boutiques and delicious treats.

 Once a bustling coal mining town, today Chariton is a quaint community that welcomes guests with impeccable southern Iowa hospitality.
 Visit the memorable town square and have lunch at the Iron Horse, located in the renovated Hotel Charitone.
 Then cross the street and spend the afternoon sampling homemade, old-fashioned candy at Piper's Candy, an antique-like grocery store and market.

 Wooded hills, rich farmland, river valleys and towering bluffs surround the cozy community of Elkader in northeast Iowa.
 Take a scenic drive and enjoy the charming downtown district that borders the winding Turkey River.
 The community tempts shoppers with a variety of unique stores and restaurants.
-Explore Archive, a boutique that carries antiques, gifts, Iowa wines, vintage and architectural finds.
 Grab a tasty treat with Gear Elkader's delicious selection of fresh baked goods and coffee drinks, or sit down and enjoy lunch.